ramkumarshankar/essays/2012-08/The Koopa and the Autobot.md

 The television waits for me.

 If it happened to be a different scene or (rarely) a different show, I dismissed that as a glitch in the system.
-A system that, to me, worked almost every time.[^1]
+A system that, to me, worked almost every time.[^fn-sample_footnote]

 Someone was doing it, someone at the broadcasting company.
 But who?
 Was it even a person?
 Maybe it was an Autobot whose job was to make sure kids don’t miss their favorite shows, especially Transformers.
 Or someone from Super Mario World.
 A kind Koopa?
 And was he taking turns with the Autobot?
 Because they need breaks too.